-Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic in the world.
-As such, it's definitely considered expensive coffee.
+Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic coffees in the world.
+As such, it comes with a justifiably high price tag.
 But why is it globally celebrated as a rare caffeinated gem and is it worth shelling out the extra money to buy it?
 Admittedly, the second part of that question is kind of loaded since it’s really going to depend on each individual's taste profile and budget.
-To really get a better understanding of Blue Mountain coffee beans it’s necessary to begin at its origins.
+In this article, we take a closer look at this prized bean along with recommendations of the best blue mountain coffee brews available.

 If you don't feel like reading all the details, grab yourself a bag of Blue Mountain Coffee from Out of the Grey.
 You will definitely thank us later for it!

 It's worth mentioning that not all Blue Mountain coffee products are created equal.
 When buying even the best of Blue Mountain coffee, make sure to note the label to see how much of the coffee was actually made with real Blue Mountain coffee beans.
-If it's a Blue Mountain blend, chances are it won't be 100% Blue Mountain coffee.
+If it's a Blue Mountain blend, it's not likely to be 100% Blue Mountain coffee.
 For the record, there's nothing wrong with blends if that's what you are going for.
-But if you're looking for the real Blue Mountain experience, make sure it's 100%.
+But if you're looking for the real Blue Mountain experience, make sure it's 100% single origin Blue Mountain coffee.

 Out of the Grey Blue Mountain Coffee

 For a full experience with this exotic coffee, we suggest Out of the Grey Coffee's Jamaica Blue Mountain.
 Here's why.
 Their coffee is 100% organic and we have yet to try something from them that hasn't exceeded our expectations.
 It's a single origin coffee which means all the beans came from the same area as opposed to blends which mix beans from different geographic locations.
-Out of the Grey Coffee uses Blue Mountain beans that are fully certified by the Coffee Industry Board of Jamaica.
+These impressive beans are sourced from the Blue Barren Estate that are fully certified by the Coffee Industry Board of Jamaica.
 If you're looking to enter the world of real deal Blue Mountain coffee, you can't go wrong with Out of the Grey Coffee.

 Tasting Notes: Rich chocolaty brownie experience that just keeps lingering, perfect acidity & creamy, fluffy, intense mouthfeel.
 Full bodied.